Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 The final task in the simplest end-to-end process in CaRROT-Mapper is to download the Mapping Rules in a form that can be used as input to CaRROT-CDM (which will perform the transformations on the data).

-Once you are happy with your Mapping Rules, navigate to the Mapping Rules page, and press the `Download Mapping JSON` button.
+Navigate to the Mapping Rules page, and press the `Download Mapping JSON` button.
-This will download to your machine a .json file.
+This will download a `.json` file containing the Mapping Rulesto your machine.

-If you wish to view a more human-readable version, press the `Download Mapping CSV` for a .csv file instead.
+To view a more human-readable version, press the `Download Mapping CSV` for a `.csv` file instead.
 This however cannot be used as input to CaRROT-CDM.

 Finally, a diagram of the Mapping Rules can be viewed and downloaded using the yellow `View Map Diagram` and red `Download Map Diagram` buttons.